 The evidence demonstrating the efficacy of warfarin for FDA-approved indications, including reducing the risk of stroke and systemic embolism in patients with AF, is well established, and warfarin has been considered the standard of care in high-risk patients with AF.
-10 Warfarin therapy is associated with several challenges including a slow onset and offset of action, significant and unpredictable interindividual variability in pharmacologic response, a narrow therapeutic window necessitating frequent monitoring and numerous food and drug interactions.
+Warfarin therapy is associated with several challenges including a slow onset and offset of action, significant and unpredictable inter-individual variability in pharmacologic response, a narrow therapeutic window necessitating frequent monitoring and numerous food and drug interactions.
 Moreover, maintenance of a therapeutic level of anticoagulation may be difficult for some patients and requires a good understanding of the pharmacokinetic and pharmacodynamic properties of warfarin.
-6,11,12 In comparison to warfarin, treatment with the other oral anticoagulants does not require routine monitoring, but clinicians may discover it difficult to find an objective way to assess a patient's adherence to therapy, and whether a fixed-dose regimen can be universally applied to all patients.
-Apixaban and dabigatran etexilate mesylate require twice-daily dosing for all FDA-approved indications, in comparison to edoxaban tosylate and warfarin which are only administered once daily.
-Rivaroxaban is dosed once daily for all indications except for the treatment of DVT and PE, for which it is dosed twice daily.
-It is also recommended to give rivaroxaban with food, specifically with the evening meal for AF patients.
-1-5 Of all the oral anticoagulants, only warfarin does not require a dosage adjustment in patients with renal impairment.
-Lower doses are recommended for apixaban, dabigatran etexilate mesylate, edoxaban tosylate and rivaroxaban (in AF only).
-1-4 Moreover, apixaban requires a dosage adjustment when two or more of the following factors are present: age ≥80 years, weight ≤60 kg or serum creatinine ≥1.5 mg/dL.
-In situations where a major bleed occurs, no specific antidote is currently available for the new oral anticoagulants.12
+In comparison to warfarin, treatment with apixaban, dabigatran etexilate mesylate or rivaroxaban does not require routine monitoring, but clinicians may discover it difficult to find an objective way to assess a patient's adherence to therapy, and whether a fixed-dose regimen can be universally applied to all patients.
+Apixaban and dabigatran etexilate mesylate require twice-daily dosing compared to rivaroxaban and warfarin which are administered once daily.
+Warfarin does not require a dosage adjustment in patients with renal impairment, while a lower dose of apixaban, dabigatran etexilate mesylate and rivaroxaban (in AF only) is recommended.1-4 Moreover, apixaban requires a dosage adjustment when two or more of the following factors are present: age ≥80 years, weight $\leq 60$ kg or serum creatinine $\geq 1.5$ mg/dL.
+In situations where a major bleed occurs, no specific antidote is currently available for the new oral anticoagulants.
+The overall bleeding risk appears to be comparable overall between apixaban and aspirin.
+Clinical trials comparing apixaban to warfarin have demonstrated a lower incidence of major intracranial bleeding and major bleeding at other locations with apixaban, with a similar incidence of gastrointestinal bleeding.
+In clinical trials, warfarin was associated with more intracranial bleeding, while dabigatran etexilate mesylate was associated with more gastrointestinal bleeding.
+In the clinical trial that was the basis for FDA-approval of dabigatran etexilate mesylate, the incidence of myocardial infarction (MI) was higher with dabigatran etexilate mesylate compared to warfarin.
+Whether or not this is a true risk associated with the agent is unclear; however, a subanalysis of the trial did not demonstrate an increase in MI with either dose of dabigatran etexilate mesylate compared to warfarin.
+In the trial that was the basis for FDA-approval of rivaroxaban for use in AF, there was no difference in major and clinically relevant nonmajor bleeding between rivaroxaban and warfarin, but like dabigatran etexilate mesylate, rivaroxaban and apixaban were associated with a lower risk of intracranial bleeding.
+Rivaroxaban had a higher incidence of gastrointestinal bleeding, while apixaban had similar rates, compared to warfarin.
+In clinical trials for DVT prophylaxis, rivaroxaban and apixaban demonstrated a comparable bleeding profile to enoxaparin, a low molecular weight heparin (LMWH) agent; enoxaparin dosed once daily was associated with similar rates of major bleeding and hemorrhagic wound complications when compared to either rivaroxaban or apixaban.16-19,63,64 However, when apixaban was compared to twice daily enoxaparin, there was a statistically significant increase in major and non-major bleeding for twice daily enoxaparin 30 mg compared to apixaban (adjusted difference in event rates according to type of surgery, -0.81%; 95% CI, -1.49% to -0.14%; P=0.053).
+In trials evaluating the use of rivaroxaban for treatment of DVT and PE and for the reduction in the risk of recurrence, there were comparable rates of clinically relevant bleeding between patients receiving rivaroxaban or standard therapy with enoxaparin.